Welcome to the World of Budgy Smuggler

 At Budgy Smuggler we are focused on how well we can make a garment, not how cheap we can do it.

 Australia has a long and proud tradition of swimwear design and production.
-It is the birthplace of the speedo (now Budgy Smuggler :)) style swimwear.
+It is the birthplace of the Budgy Smuggler (formally known as Speedo's :)) style swimwear.
 We are proud to continue this tradition.

-Plus when you put on a pair of smugglers / smugglettes, we want you feel that you’re putting on a genuine garment crafted with love.
-It is literally a piece of Australia that you are wearing.
+Plus when you put on a pair of smugglers / smugglettes, we want you to feel that you’re putting on a genuine garment crafted with love.
+We love the craftsmanship and when you put on a pair we want you to feel like you a literally putting on a part of Australia.

 You seem to be involved in quite a few community events and organisations, is this something that’s important to you?